ddev/ddev-addon-template/README.md

 9. Test manually with `ddev get <owner/repo>`.
 10. You can test PRs with `ddev get https://github.com/<user>/<repo>/tarball/<branch>`
 11. Update the README.md to describe the add-on, how to use it, and how to contribute.
 If there are any manual actions that have to be taken, please explain them.
 If it requires special configuration of the using project, please explain how to do those.
 Examples in [ddev/ddev-solr](https://github.com/ddev/ddev-solr), [ddev/ddev-memcached](github.com/ddev/ddev-memcached), and (advanced) [ddev-platformsh](https://github.com/ddev/ddev-platformsh).
+12. Add a title in the README file, in the format `# DDEV Project Name`.
-12. Add a good short description to your repo, and add the label "ddev-get".
+13. Add a good short description to your repo, and add the label "ddev-get".
 It will immediately be added to the list provided by `ddev get --list --all`.
-13. When it has matured you will hopefully want to have it become an "official" maintained add-on.
+14. When it has matured you will hopefully want to have it become an "official" maintained add-on.
 Open an issue in the [ddev queue](https://github.com/ddev/ddev/issues) for that.

 Note that more advanced techniques are discussed in [DDEV docs](https://ddev.readthedocs.io/en/latest/users/extend/additional-services/#additional-service-configurations-and-add-ons-for-ddev).